kislayabhi/kislayabhi.github.io/_posts/Virtual Communities.md

         2. They foster friendships rooted in an affinity for your product, which drives lifetime value and new customer referrals.
         3. Some tips: You need to set the stage for the new community members - by letting early members play a role in shaping and growing the community and also by creating an environment compelling enough to reel in anyone who enters.

+Some great case studies:

+1. Chip Morningstar and Randy Farmer
+Cocreators of Lucasfilm Games “Habitat”.
+Some noteworthy anecdotes:
+   * Farmer noted: "I had an idealism then, which I shared with my father, which was that the Internet would connect everyone and that great things would happen.
+People would cooperate more.
+There would be fewer wars.
+Now I’m not sure that throwing everyone into a big pile on the Internet was good design. **Over the years, I realized that the best communities are the ones that have shared content, a shared purpose for existing, even if it’s temporary and on a smaller scale.**"